0xPolygon/devrel-docs/docs/agglayer/trust.md

 When joining the AggLayer, chains have different types of trust to choose between.

-1. Pessimistic
+1. Pessimistic (default)
 2. Pragmatic
 3. Positive

 First, let's briefly recap how chains "talk" via the AggLayer.
-Chains will generate proof of their current state, and their local exit trees proving outgoing balances.
+Chains will generate proof of their current state (local exit trees), and their local balance trees proving outgoing balances.
 These proofs are sent into the "AggLayer mempool" - a place where the proofs coexist until proven and settled.
 They will then get verified by the AggLayer, and once aggregated and proven, the proof of these proofs being valid will be stored on the L1 (Ethereum).

 If chain A needs the information of chain B (because, for example, Chain A is expecting a deposit from Chain B), it can choose between one of the above trust